caixiaoshun/claudex/README.md

 - 🔄 **Bidirectional Format Conversion** — Anthropic Messages API ↔ OpenAI Responses API, automatic and transparent
 - 🔐 **OAuth Authorization** — Browser-based PKCE flow for secure ChatGPT login, no API keys to manage
+- ♻️ **Reuse Existing Credentials** — If you already use Codex CLI or opencode, import their session with one flag — no browser login needed
 - 💾 **Token Persistence** — Sessions cached locally at `~/.codex-proxy/session.json` with auto-refresh
 - 🌊 **SSE Streaming** — Full streaming support, converting Codex events to Anthropic `text_delta` format in real-time
 - 🛠️ **Tool/Function Calling** — Best-effort conversion of Anthropic tool definitions to OpenAI function calling format